5 Fish Recipes: Fried, Grilled, and Baked

 - Grilled tilapia is something we attempt to cook once a week at our house.
 I grill in my stove-top grill pan or on my outside electric grill.

-- I like seasoning my fish with, salt, garlic powder, black pepper and sometimes use thyme.
+- I like seasoning my fish with, salt, garlic powder, and black pepper.
+I occasionally use thyme.

 - When I use the stove-top grill pan, I heat it to medium-high heat, spray with non-stick baking spray.